 Trello is free in its most basic form if you want to test drive it with a smaller short-term project.
 The paid version with extra features will cost you $3.75 per user per month, billed annually.

 Image via Scoro

-If you’re looking for a more comprehensive project management tool that meets your CRM and billing needs, Scoro might be the right product for you.
+If you’re looking for a more comprehensive project management tool that meets your CRM and billing needs, Scoro is it!
 Like Trello, Scoro is a highly visual tool to manage your tasks and deadlines.
-If you manage a lot of projects, Scoro stands out for its reporting capacity that allows you to track various metrics (defined by you) to create an easy to use dashboard that gives you, your collaborators, and your manager a 30,000 foot perspective on open projects to make sure an entire portfolio of projects are on track.
+If you manage a lot of projects, Scoro stands out for its reporting capacity that allows you to track everything!

-With Scoro, your teammates can manage their own tasks and their time allocated to each project is automatically exported to their work reports to make timesheets a breeze.
+With Scoro, your teammates can manage their own tasks and their time period for each project is automatically exported to their work reports to make timesheets a breeze.
 Scoro also has a mobile app and works well with Dropbox, Mailchimp, and accounting software.
-Scoro is on the pricier end of project management tools, costing $22 a month per user, but it’s ability to replace or integrate other systems for complete agency management should be factored into the total cost.
+Scoro is on the pricier end of project management tools, costing $22 a month per user.
+However, it’s ability to replace or integrate other systems for complete agency management is a factor.

 Remember that these are only 3 of many project management tools available for marketers.
 When deciding on a tool, it’s important to consider the costs, functionality and use cases for each.
 Reading authentic user reviews will also give you insight into which tools is best for you and your team.